 When it comes to packing adequate nutrition for your bug out bag, there are a number of options depending on the range of your bag.
-If you’re likely to be bugging out for up to 24 hours or just need to get home from the office on foot, good choices include trail mix and high calorie energy bars to keep you powered up.
+If you’re likely to be bugging out for up to 24 hours or just need to get home from the office on foot, good choices include trail mix and high-calorie energy bars to keep you powered up.

-If you’re getting out of dodge for a longer period of time (think anything 48 hours+), then consider investing in freeze dried or ready to eat meal pouches which provide the perfect combination of packability, nutrition and energy.
+If you’re getting out of dodge for a longer period of time (think anything 48 hours+), then consider investing in freeze-dried or ready to eat meal pouches which provide the perfect combination of packability, nutrition and energy.
 These pouches are essentially full coverage meals meaning they’re both nutritionally balanced and taste awesome.

 Remember, maintaining morale is crucial during an emergency and a good meal can make all the difference in a survival situation, not just for the nutritional benefits.

-Stoves vary in complexity from simple solid fuel based systemsto gas powered stoves and if you can afford the space and weight in your bag, the benefits of packing one include heating food as well as boiling water.
+Stoves vary in complexity from simple solid fuel based systems to gas powered stoves and if you can afford the space and weight in your bag, the benefits of packing one include heating food as well as boiling water.

 Provision for sleeping is one of the areas in planning a bug out backpack that can be easily overlooked, but if you have the room and budget, be sure to include this as an element of your loadout.